shaunildm/Single-Family-Home-Credit-Risk-Model/README.md

 ## Introduction

 As part of a larger effort to increase transparency, Freddie Mac have made loan-level credit performance data on fully amortized fixed-rate mortgages that either company purchased or guaranteed from 1999 to 2018, available to all in an effort to boost transparency.
 This effort will allow investors to build accurate performance models in support of risk sharring initiatives by the Federal Housing Finance Agency(FIFA).

-With this data we will create a credit risk model that can predict loan defaults within 2 years.
+With another housing recession possibly imminent due to shelter-in-place orders and massive protest countryside at the time of this writing. divide this data we will create a credit risk model that can predict loan defaults within 2 years.
 We will want to focus on creating a model with the highest overall area under the curve (AOC) score, which will give us a metric on how our models are performing.

 ### Data